 For those who bring their own boats, there are also several public boat launches up and down the Outer Banks.
 Fishing in the sound, you can expect to catch trout, cobia, and flounder, amongst other species.

 For the latest news on what is running, follow these links to the Outer Banks fishing reports.
-Captain David Wilson of Godspeed Charter offers a daily fishing report.
-More of a family oriented report, you may find Captain Dave’s fishing report not only informative but also a bit amusing.
+Fishing-NC offers a number of fishing reports you will find useful depending on where you are on OBX.
 The Division of Marine Fisheries of North Carolina also issues a fishing report.

 Back in 2007, fishing licenses were made mandatory for any fishing done in the Outer Banks or within three miles of its shores for anyone over 15 years of age.
 These can generally be purchased at the local bait shop, along with whatever other supplies you may need.
 Another option to purchase your fishing license is to call 1-888-248-6834 Monday through Friday from 8 am to 5 pm.
 Visa and MasterCard are accepted.
 The North Carolina Division of Marine Fisheries is a wealth of information regarding all things Outer Banks fishing.